valencik/mastersAPSC/documents/thesis/thesis.md

 There are a handful of simple aggregation operations that can be piped together to build complex queries.
 All aggregation operations take in a list of data documents, manipulate them in some way, and then output the results to the next operation.

-**match** The `match` operation acts as a filter, returning only the documents that meet the specified criteria.
+The `match` operation acts as a filter, returning only the documents that meet the specified criteria.
-**project** The `project` operation manipulates each individual document renaming, omitting, or changing each field according to the input parameters.
+The `project` operation manipulates each individual document renaming, omitting, or changing each field according to the input parameters.
-**unwind** The `unwind` operation acts on an array field of the input documents.
+The `unwind` operation acts on an array field of the input documents.
 It creates a new document for each element in the array, with all fields duplicated exist the array field which is equal to the element.
-**group** The `group` operation can combine similar documents and can perform calculations based on that combination.
+The `group` operation can combine similar documents and can perform calculations based on that combination.
 A common usage is to sum a value, perhaps price, of all the input documents.

 There are some additional, more straightforward, operations such as `sort`, `limit`, `skip`, and `redact`.
 The final results from an aggregation query can be saved to a collection using the `out` operation, or can be returned to the calling application through the many MongoDB APIs.

 %- Documentation links
-MongoDB is currently a popular database and there exists tutorials and example applications.
+MongoDB is currently a popular database and there exist tutorials and example applications.
-The MongoDB documentation is available at [docs.mongodb.org/manual](http://docs.mongodb.org/manual/).
+The MongoDB documentation is well written and provides a good overview of the aggregation framework @mongo-doc.
-All MongoDB interactions in this work use the python driver, `pymongo`.
+All MongoDB interactions in this work use the python driver, `pymongo` @pymongo-doc.
-The `pymongo` documentation can be found at [api.mongodb.org/python/current](http://api.mongodb.org/python/current/).

 ### Future Work
 An extension to this work is to support additional database systems.